My reading in 2021

 My ten books

-There’s lots of ways to slice a “10 books” list – what are the last 10 books I read?
+There are many ways to slice a “10 books” list – what are the last 10 books I read?
 Who do I want to impress now?
-Or others ways….
+Or other ways…

-These are books that have shaped my life and thinking, from early high school days until very recently.
+These books have shaped my life and thinking, from my early high school days until very recently.
 The books I return to again and again, and a short note about why.

 Gates of Fire